junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Where is your brother?"
 Cas frowns.

 "Dean's dead."
-Sam tells him, plainly.
+Sam tells him, flat.

 "What?!"
 Castiel snaps.
 "You prayed for me for a possible horn but didn't think of letting me know that Dean's dead?"